Facilities

 • Wheelchair accessible change room and washroom and

 • Graduate student room with networked computer workstations.
-In addition, there is wireless internet access throughout the lab.
+In addition, there is wireless internet access throughout the facilities.

-Research equipment includes all the necessary hardware/software required for a comprehensive whole body biomechanical analyses including an Optotrak System for motion analysis, Cosmed metabolic system, ECG, treadmill, Excalibur arm and leg ergometer, 16 channel electromyography system, three forceplates, translating platform for assessing postural reflexes, and a isokinetic strength dynamometer.
+Research equipment includes all the necessary hardware/software required for a comprehensive movement analyses including Actical accelerometers, an Optotrak System for motion analysis, Cosmed metabolic system, ECG, treadmill, Excalibur arm and leg ergometer, 16 channel electromyography system, and three forceplates.
 LabVIEW software is used to control all hardware and up to 64 channels can be collected simultaneously.
 The forceplates are mounted on rails in a large in-ground pit and their positions can be adjusted to accommodate different locomotor or postural paradigms.

 The lab’s research coordinator assists in coordinating data collection schedules and day-to-day events.
 A free shuttle service (every 30 minutes through the day) is available between GF Strong Centre, Vancouver General Hospital and UBC.